AdLyft/developer-doc/doc/ios.md

 #### Configure Other Linker Flag

-In order to access the Adlyft categories(for Adlyft to work properly) one must update 'other linker flag' in the build settings of the application target.
+Adlyft uses several custom categories.
+For these categories to be loaded properly from within a framework the `Other Linker Flags` in the build settings of the application target must include `-ObjC`.
-The value must be -ObjC and -all_load under both the Debug and Release category of Other Linker Flags.

 ![iOS Copy Bundle Resources Phase](/images/ios-objc-linker-flags.png)